How To Sleep in an Airport and Actually Enjoy It

 Where in the world would you find the greatest concentration of travel hackers and global nomads?
 In airports at night of course.
 Who else would choose the hard floors, locked doors, and blinding fluorescent lights?
-As an intrepid traveller, you’re probably more likely to build lasting friendships here than anywhere else.
+As an intrepid traveler, you’re probably more likely to build lasting friendships here than anywhere else.

-In 2004, Lauren and I spent the night in Geneva Airport.
+In 2004, Lauren and I spent the night at Geneva Airport.
 As soon as security locked the doors and dimmed the lights (don’t expect this kind gesture anywhere else), the travel hackers all came out of hiding.
 Next thing you know, there was a crowd watching a movie in one corner, a group playing in-car video games in another corner, and an American football being thrown the length of the gate at the other end.
 We had a blast that night.

 Best and Worst Airports to Sleep In

 Clearly, our best experience was a night in Geneva Airport.
 More recently though, we stayed the night in JFK New York.
 For a place that apparently never sleeps, well, it was dead asleep.
 Plus the cleaners weren’t very friendly and they were banging vacuum cleaners next to our heads for what seemed an eternity.